aldryn/aldryn-boilerplate-bootstrap3/docs/testing/unit_tests.rst

 to your runner.

-It's worth to mention that the success of your project does not depend on the tests or the percentage of your code coverage, but it will improve maintanance and further development for you and other contributors.
+It's worth to mention that the success of your project does not depend on the tests or the percentage of your code coverage, but it will improve maintenance and further development for you and other contributors.
 We should aim for the highest possible coverage.